Last Updated on August 8, 2022

 The salary increase is also less often and is most associated with a promotion.

-Think of it this way, a salary of P100,000 will take more than 15 years to get in the government but can be achieved in 10 years in the IT industry.
+Think of it this way, a salary of P100,000 will take more than 20 years to get in the government but can be achieved in five to ten years in the IT industry.

-The private sector has a faster promotion cycle than in the government.
+The private sector has a faster promotion cycle than the government.

 In my previous company, we had two promotion cycles per year.
-In effect, this makes transitions from one position to another easier and climbing the proverbial corporate ladder faster.
+In effect, this makes transitions from one position to another easier and climbs the proverbial corporate ladder faster.

 Though office politics can be an issue, a promotion will definitely still come your way sooner or later.
 It is even possible to be promoted yearly if you’re outstanding.

 From my observation, people are more driven in the private sector than in the government.
-They are looking for more than just permanent status and retirement package, which produces less complacency.
+They are looking for more than just permanent status and retirement packages, which produce less complacency.

 Though there is nothing wrong with contentment, complacency is another issue.
 There is a fine line between contentment and complacency.